asqel/sulfur_lang/README.md

 - On Windows : `make win_all`
 - On Linux   : `make linux_all`
 - On macOS   : It's not fully supported; consider using `make linux_all`
+- For profanOS : `make profan` and follow the instructions

 it will generate a file called sulfur and run it without argument
 ## Built-in types